voyzu-docs/dev/docs/_pages/front-end-development.md

 ### Shared web components

-Web components that are shared accross the application are contained in the `/public/web-components` folder.
+Web components that are shared across the application are contained in the `/public/web-components` folder.
 These can be used in the standard way:
 - a script reference to the web component must be placed on your page.
 E.g. `<script type="text/javascript" src="/public/web-components/side-nav.js"></script>`
 - the web component tag must be used in your html page.
 E.g. `<side-nav></side-nav>`
 - the component must be registered.
 E.g. `customElements.define('side-nav', SideNav)`